Welcome to our class page. Please check regularly to find out all about our exciting learning journey.

 St John’s Ambulance

 In Autumn 2, we met local heroes and heroines and were inspired by their amazing stories.
 We were very excited to have a St John’s Ambulance presentation.
 The children learned the importance of ringing 999, how to check if somebody is breathing and how to wrap a bandage correctly.
-The children listened beautifully and followed instructions so well.
-They were very excited to receive special certificates from St John’s Ambulance.
+The children listened carefully and followed instructions very well.
+They were all excited to receive special certificates from St John’s Ambulance.
 We now have 29 new first aiders to help out!